 Working directly with the client's outside environmental and acquisition consultants, as well as the client's non-lawyer employees, Jay has collaborated in refining a system that uses a secure, web-based extranet to document the status of each project.
 However, there is still the ability to limit access to privileged information to ensure that the attorney-client privilege remains intact, while providing online status reporting and secure access to documents needed by clients and consultants to perform their work effectively and efficiently.

 Jay seeks to share his experiences with other attorneys and law students to help them gain a better understanding of this innovative approach to real estate and infrastructure development.
 He has served as a panelist at the Regional Communications Law Forum sponsored by Minnesota CLE and has guest lectured on related zoning and land use topics at the Hamline School of Law.
-He has also served on the Hennepin County District Ethics Committee.
+He has also served on the Hennepin County District Court Ethics Committee.

 - American Bar Association – State and Local Government Law; Communications Law Forum Section; Public Utility, Communications and Transportation Section